andrew-irods/How-To/Eclipse-attach-to-icommand-executable.md

 * Put together your **irods** development environment.
 See https://github.com/d-w-moore/irods-dev-orientation as a starting point.

 * Go over this HOWTO: [How to Attach Eclipse to a Running Process](https://github.com/andrew-irods/How-To/blob/master/Eclipse-attach-to-running-process.md).

 Lastly, much of what happens next is how I work -- there are many ways to do things, and mine is not necessarily the best for you.
 YMMV.

 ### Preparations

 Lets assume your developer user name is **akelly**, and that your git repository sources are under the path "/home/akelly/src/renci/".
+(In the instructions below, change the "akelly" and "source path below to your own information).

 The first task is to get "akelly" set up as an iRODS user.
 In order to do that we need to establish akelly's **andrew** (iRODS) identity, and use the **iinit** command.

+(Ref: The configuration section of the docs site online [https://docs.irods.org/4.1.2/manual/configuration/](https://docs.irods.org/4.1.2/manual/configuration/).

-In order to do that, follow this process:
+Follow this process:

 Become the "irods" user, who has the **rods** (admin) iRODS identity, and who can add the user **andrew** and set some basic paramters:

 ~~~